Monitor animals in the african bush as part of a greater conservation effort

 - NB.
 Preference for candidates that can stay a minimum of 8 weeks but shorter stays are sometimes possible as well

 WHERE YOU’LL STAY

-You will be staying at a lovely tented camp in a forest estate, a 20-drive from Victoria Falls.
-A wonderful natural area with a wealth of flora an fauna surrounds the camp.
-You’ll stay in spacious safari tents with 4 to 6 people, with a large ablution block a few steps away.
+The volunteer/intern village is a lovely tented camp in the Fuller Forest estate, a 20-drive from Victoria Falls.
+This wonderful natural area is 2000 hectares of flora and fauna surrounding the camp.
+You’ll stay in spacious safari tents of 4 to 6 people, with a large ablution block a few steps away.
 Down time is spent in the lounge, which overlooks a waterhole and allows you to watch animals that come drinking.

-Your accommodation will be sharing with other interns and project volunteers.
-It’s basic, but comfortable and well suited to your needs.
-A cosy lounge offers a relaxing place in the evening for games, movie nights and other gatherings, while a large dining area plays host at mealtimes.
+Your accommodation during this wildlife research internship will be shared with other interns and project volunteers.
+It’s basic, but comfortable and provides the perfect venue for building friendships.
+A cozy lounge offers a relaxing place in the evening for games, movie nights and other gatherings, while a large dining area plays host at mealtimes.

 Transport to and from town is provided at scheduled times and taxis can be arranged, meaning that weekends can be spent taking in everything this small and welcoming town has to offer; curio shops, galleries, boutiques, bars and restaurants – not to mention free roaming baboons!
 A visit to the mighty Victoria Falls themselves is a must too.

 You can arrive for / start this internship every two weeks on a Monday and in July and August every week.
 Please enquire about available dates.